 Trevor is an Irishman who has lived most of his long life in England.
 He was born in County Cork in 1928 and, after attending thirteen schools in various parts of Ireland, completed his education at Trinity College Dublin.
 In 1952 he moved to England in search of employment and worked as a teacher for several years, during which time he achieved some success as a sculptor, but he abandoned this form of art to take up writing.
 From 1960 he worked in London as an advertising copywriter, until the success of his novels, short stories, and plays (for stage, television, and radio) enabled him to become a full-time writer, residing in Devon.
 He has given equal attention to England and Ireland in his fiction, acutely observing his adopted country at close range while looking at his own, in his own words, “through the other end of the telescope as it were.”

-William Trevor is unusual—perhaps unique—in being an Irish Protestant by birth and upbringing who …
+William Trevor is unusual—perhaps unique—in being an Irish Protestant by birth and upbringing who writes with equal empathy and ease about that shrinking minority in the …